Real Racing 3: Reception

 TouchArcade's Eli Hodapp scored the game 4 out of 5.
 He praised many aspects, including the graphics, gameplay and presentation, but was critical of how integral to the experience of playing the in-app purchasing was; "everything in the game is better than its predecessors, except how much you'll need to fork out if you want to play it [...]
 Real Racing 3 is as much a waiting game as it is a racing game."
 TouchGen's Kevin Moore also scored the game 4 out of 5.
 He was especially impressed with the graphics and the range of races, tracks and cars.
 However, he criticized the TSM system and the freemium model; "Real Racing 3 is a great looking, great playing title which oozes slickness and class.
 It has a metric tonne of events to keep you playing, and is easily the best of its type on the App Store.
 Which makes the move to freemium feel like a cheapening of the brand."

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Real Racing 3 for "Racing Game of the Year".